Online Resource Allocation with Average Budget Constraints: Conclusion

 \section{Conclusion}

-In this paper, we study the problem of optimal policy design for online multiple testing.
-The goal for the experimenter is to maximize the number of discoveries while ensuring the local false discovery rate is below a pre-specified threshold.
-We approach this problem through the lens of online resource allocation and formulate the problem as a knapsack problem with negative costs.
-Our investigation covers two main scenarios where the distribution of the incoming cost is either general or discrete.
+In this paper, we study the problem of optimal policy design for average budget constraint problems.
+The goal for the decision maker is to maximize the cumulative reward while ensuring the average budget for the accepted task is below a pre-specified threshold.
+Such formulations has wide applications for problem requiring long-term stable control, including online FDR control, online advertising, and risk control in investment.
+To solve the problem, we investigate two main scenarios where the distribution of the incoming cost-reward pairs is either general or discrete.

 For the general distribution, we propose the Static Greedy ($\SG$) policy, showing it achieves a $O(\sqrt{T})$ regret with respect to the offline upper bound.
-For the discrete distribution, we propose the Logarithm Buffer ($\LB$) policy that achieves a near-optimal regret of order $O(\ln^2T)$.
+We complement the result by showing that in general any online policy will incur a $\Omega(\sqrt{T})$ regret.
+For the discrete distribution, we propose the Multilevel Logarithm Buffer ($\MLB$) policy that achieves a near-optimal regret of order $O(\ln^2T)$.
 Interestingly, existing state-of-the-art policies that achieve constant regrets in the network revenue management problem fail in our setting as they are shown to achieve $\Omega(\sqrt{T})$ or even $\Omega(T)$ regret.
-The cause if that these policies are too optimistic about future replenishment and can over accept arrivals.

-Ongoing work involves extending our new techniques and results to the setting where each arrival at time $t$ is entitled with a reward $r^{(t)}$.
-Also, it is intriguing to see if we can obtain better instance-dependent regret bounds in the discrete case.
-We hope this work shed some light on both the online multiple testing problem and the online resource allocation problem with random replenishment.
-From the online testing perspective, this work may demonstrate the value of applying operations research tools for optimal policy design to improve the power of testing procedures.
-For the online resource allocation community, this work may provide some insights along with technical novelty to handling the problem where there is a random replenishment of resources.
-Through these dual lenses, we hope our study contribute to a deeper understanding of both domains, offering some insights that bridge theoretical rigor with practical applications.
+The cause is that these policies are too optimistic about future replenishment and can over claim discoveries.
+Built upon the insights from our design and analysis of $\MLB$, we propose $\MLB$-AC and $\MLB$-AC-A, amended versions of $\MLB$ that can handle practical problems with continuous cost-reward pair distributions as well as time-dependent information structures.
+In particular, $\MLB$-AC-A can handle the situation when $T$ is not known a priori.
+Numerical experiments on both synthetic and real data validate the superior performance of $\MLB$ (in the discrete setting) and $\MLB$-AC as well as $\MLB$-AC-A (in the continuous setting).